enqueuezero/site/concrete-architecture/opt-for-library-design.md

 ## Conclusion

 Through some examples, we learned that opting for library design redefines the problem domains and yields unavoidably to the most extensive solution for developers.
 Opting for library encourages rich client-side development.
 By thinking the problem upside down, such a design makes all library functions living in the application runtime and often ends up to a distributed system with fewer components.
 Most of the time, people do love simplicity.
 And that is the most valuable treasure we get from this principle.

+[^1]: Serverless also refers to running a piece of code on server.
+Here it means no server process is needed.